BLOG CATEGORIES

 Communication System

-Another thing to consider when choosing your emergency phone monitoring company is making sure you understand their primary business.
+Another thing to consider when choosing your elevator monitoring service company is making sure you understand its primary business.
 Alarm companies are in the business of responding to identified signals.
-For example, they receive a smoke alarm signal from the second-floor hallway, dispatch the fire department and then notify the customer contact of the dispatch.
+For example, they receive a smoke alarm signal from the second-floor hallway, dispatch the fire department, and then notify the customer contact of the dispatch.

 Fortunately, emergency calls from an emergency telephone are a rare event in an alarm central station.
 Unfortunately, that means the alarm center operators are not well-practiced when emergencies do happen and the result is a slow or potentially incorrect response.